DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Enable Custom AI ###

-Whether you enable the custom AI or not, all weapon fire modes will first attempt to use the vanilla AI (i.e. the AI that the weapon has without this mod) to select a target and firing solution, unless you use the forceCustomAI setting.
+Whether you enable the custom AI or not, all weapon fire modes will first attempt to use the base AI (i.e. the AI that the weapon has without this mod) to select a target and firing solution, unless you use the forceCustomAI setting.
-Only when the target selected by the vanilla AI does not match the type specified by the weapon mode, will there be a difference.
+Only when the target selected by the base AI does not match the type specified by the weapon mode, will there be a difference.

 If the custom AI is **disabled**, the weapon simply won't fire at all.